ProLoser/awesome-lifehacks/Cooking.md

 4. Cut rows of 1-2in slices across the melon
 5. Turn 90deg and do it again
 6. Take a large mixing bowl and place it upside down over the half melon
-7. While holding the cutting board to the bowl, flip everything over
+7. While holding the cutting board and bowl, flip everything over
 8. Hand out toothpicks or forks and let people grab spears from the bowl
 9. Cover the bowl for easy fridge storage and eating later.